codecarrotlabs/blog.codecarrot.net/_posts/dev/ruby-on-rails/2017-08-23-installing-rails-5-windows.md

 *  A window may pop up asking if you want to allow the app to make changes to your computer.
 Click “Yes”.
 *  When the installation is complete, you’ll need to restart your computer so Rails can access Node.js.
 *  Once your computer restarts, don’t forget to go to the Windows menu, click “All Programs”, scroll down to Ruby, and click “Start Command Prompt with Ruby”.

+## P.S.
+Can we send you an email?

+Once a week or so we send an email with our best content.
+We never bug you; we just send you our latest piece of content. <a href="#subscribe">Subscribe Here</a>